 Further west of Santa Teresa di Gallura, there’s Capo Testa.
 Once an island, and formerly used by the Romans, it is now connected to the mainland via an artificial isthmus.
-With places to eat, historical sites and beaches, this is an excellent spot for sunset.
+It’s an excellent spot for sunset.

-PRACTICAL INFORMATION: It takes around an hour to get to Santa Teresa di Gallura from La Maddalena port if you have your own car and take the ferry.
-However, organized day trips to Capo Testa, which include a visit to Santa Teresa, can also be taken for convenience.
+It takes around an hour to get to Santa Teresa di Gallura from La Maddalena port if you have your own car and take the ferry.
+You can also go there on organized tours that stop in both places.